-Meanwhile, Hansen springs into action to protect Reilly, picking up a chair and lunging at the man covering Parks from the entryway to the dining room.
-That man, the prosecution argues, is Buskiewich, who falls back from Hansen’s assault through swinging doors while firing a shot that goes straight into Hansen’s heart, killing him in front of his wife.
+Meanwhile, roadhouse customer Hansen sprang into action to protect Reilly, picking up a chair and lunging at the man covering Parks from the entryway to the dining room.
+That man, the prosecution argues, was Buskiewich, who fell back from Hansen’s assault through swinging doors while firing one shot that goes straight into Hansen’s heart, killing him in front of his wife.

 During the police investigation, the newspaper reports, “a dozen (shiftless) youths are rounded up in visits to rooming houses, pool rooms and soft drink parlors.”
 (Soft drink parlors often served banned booze.)
 According to the Nov.
 1, 1925 Journal, “Hunkie John” has long been regarded “as one of the most hard-boiled members of a gang of youthful police characters.”
 However, in other articles, “the midget Shorty” is described as the leader of the gang linked to a whole series of armed road house robberies starting several months before the fatal Chatham Road hold-up.

 It doesn’t help Buskiewich that getaway driver Harold Cline also implicates him in previous hold-ups of local establishments owned by Tony Colcari and Alex Bucari and the August 1925 robbery of “Boots” Schaefer’s roadhouse 2.5 miles west of Springfield on “the Beardstown hard road.”
 In that robbery, masked men entered, “cowed 12 patrons with a fusillade of shots, and then escaped with approximately $3,000 is cash and jewelry.”
 All of the victims are too frightened to identify any of the bandits.

-Yet despite being one of the “usual suspects,” is Buskiewich really guilty of the Hansen murder?
+Yet despite being one of the “usual suspects,” was Buskiewich really guilty of the Hansen murder?
 Was he even at the scene?

 The Second Trial